aakashkumar1980/apps-microservices/ABOUT_PROJECT.md

 So, from a logical point of view, it works like this:
 **Cardlytics → AWS API Gateway (Okta secured) → Our Offer Platform (Microservices with Kafka events) → AWS Proxy Gateway → Cardlytics APIs.**

-That’s the overall logical architecture of the **API Engine** — designed for secure, real-time, two-way integration with global offer partners like Cardlytics and Rakuten.
+That’s the overall logical architecture of the **API** — designed for secure, real-time, two-way integration with global offer partners like Cardlytics and Rakuten.
 <br>

 # 🏗️ ARCHITECTURE (Physical Overview)
-This is a high-level physical architecture diagram of our **API Engine** for partner integrations.
+This is a high-level physical architecture diagram of our **API** for partner integrations.
 It shows how different application components interact to handle inbound and outbound API calls securely and efficiently.

-## 🧩 API Engine
-In our API Engine, the **inbound flow** follows an **event-driven microservices** pattern built on **Spring Boot**, and we’ve implemented it using **CQRS** along with **Saga** for distributed consistency.
+In our API, the **inbound flow** follows an **event-driven microservices** pattern built on **Spring Boot**, and we’ve implemented it using **CQRS** along with **Saga** for distributed consistency.

 So, when a partner like **Cardlytics** or **Rakuten** calls our APIs — for example, `createOffer via.
 POST /api/v1/offers`, `blockOffer via.
 PUT /api/v1/offers/{offerId}/block`, or `updateOffer via.
 POST /api/v1/offers/{offerId}` — the requests first go through the **AWS API Gateway**, which is secured by **Okta OAuth2**.
 Once the request passes authentication, it reaches our **Offer API Service**, which is a **Spring Boot** application exposing REST endpoints.
 This service handles schema validation using `@Valid`, applies **idempotency checks** with Redis, and uses a centralized `@ControllerAdvice` for error handling.